Nasrin Kadri: Biography

-Singing career
+Upon completing the process of converting in 2018, Kadri took the Hebrew name "Bracha" (בְּרָכָה), although her official name remains unchanged.
+However, because the rabbi who oversaw her conversion did so independently of the appropriate Israeli religious authorities, Kadri's Jewishness has not been recognized by the Chief Rabbinate of Israel or the Israeli Interior Ministry.
+She stated that she chose this particular rabbi because he allowed her to continue singing in public, which some devout Jews believe is against Jewish law.

+In April 2022, Kadri married Rom Shamir, a 23-year-old Israeli musician from Ashdod, in the city of Rishon LeZion.
+She gave birth to their son in October 2022.

+Career

 In 2011, after performing for years in small clubs and bars, she won the television star search program Eyal Golan Is Calling You.

 Her debut album appeared in 2014.

 In 2017, she was invited by Israeli culture minister Miri Regev to perform at the Sultan's Pool in Jerusalem in a ceremony marking Yom HaZikaron, Israeli Memorial Day.
 In July 2017, she shared the stage with Radiohead when the band appeared in Israel.

 On September 4, 2018, she released her third album Learning to Walk.
 That same year she re-recorded the song "Goral Ehad" by Ofra Haza, for an album that honored Ofra Haza.
 On January 28, 2019, she released the song "Yishma-HaEl," which describes the difficult period she underwent following her conversion.

 In 2019, Qadri was a judge on the fifth season of The Voice Israel.
 In 2020, Qadri performed at the central 72nd Israel Independence Day ceremonies on Mount Herzl.